 Hot Wheels 2008 Dodge Challenger SRT8

 Powered by a monstrous V-8 engine, the Dodge Challenger SRT8 is a thirsty beast.
 It gets about 13 miles per gallon in the city and 18 on the highway.
 Fortunately, diecast versions are far more economical.
 While the Hot Wheels approximately 1/64 scale casting is great, I also had a larger 1/24 scale Dodge Challenger SRT8 from Maisto.
 It was nice for a modestly priced model and allowed for the display of more detail.
 You can read a review of the Maisto model here.
+If you'd like to hear the rumble of the Hemi and see a full-size Dodge Challenger SRT8 test drive, check this video out:

 The new Challenger has brought a lot of excitement to the Dodge lineup.
 It's retro-design successfully evokes the Dodge Challenger muscle cars of the past.
 With all that history and all that horsepower, it's a great model to add to any diecast car collection.